acch/tinysync/README.md

     driver: local
 ```

 Note that the Docker image has a pre-defined (fixed) user named *tinysync*.
-The sync directory can be customized with the `SYNC_DIRECTORY` environment variable (defaults to `data`).
-This sync directory needs to match the `directory` setting in `sync.conf`.
-However, the data volume should always be mounted to `/data`.
+The actual data volume should always be mounted to `/home/tinysync`.

 ### Manual server installation